Elegoo Mars 3 Resin 3D Printer Review

 SLA Printers

-We put the Mars 3 through a series of different test prints, subjected it to difficult print environments, dove deep into its support forums, and subjected it to print things beyond its capabilities and more.
-We compared it to other printers in its class to get a baseline, including the Creality Halot One, Anycubic Mono 4K, and the Phrozen Sonic Mini 4K.
+We put the Mars 3 through a series of different test prints, subjected it to difficult print environments, and dove deep into its support forums.
+We even subjected it to print things beyond its capabilities.
+We compared the Mars 3 to other printers in its class to get a baseline, including the Creality Halot One, Anycubic Mono 4K, and the Phrozen Sonic Mini 4K.

-Resin printing is continuously evolving quickly, with new printers coming out multiple times per year.
+Resin printing is continuously evolving quickly, with printers coming out multiple times every year.
 Selecting the wrong small-form-factor MSLA resin printer can leave you with poor-quality prints, little support, poor setup, and a running tab of repair and power bills.
-You would want to take the time to read this research piece.
-We will ensure that your hard-earned dollars go towards the best printers and features.
+Take the time to read this research piece.
+We already guarantee our readers that their hard-earned dollars always go towards the best printers and features!

 Printer Setup

-The Elegoo Mars 3 arrived to us fully assembled from the factory and nearly ready to print straight from the box.
+The ELEGOO Mars 3 arrived to us fully assembled from the factory and nearly ready to print straight from the box.
 The resin printer itself is well packaged with protective foam around the printer, build plate, and resin vat.
-We noticed that there were small bits of foam scattered around the printer and vat that were broken off from the rest of the packaging foam.
-We suspected that this was damage from shipping overseas.
-Users should carefully remove any foam particles around the build plate and vat before first use.
-The resin vat also has a protective film that is difficult to see and must be removed otherwise, prints will fail.
+And while we noticed small bits of foam scattered around the printer and vat that were broken off from the rest of the packaging foam, we suspect that this was damage caused by overseas shipment.

-Apart from removing the protective foam and installing the build plate, users must also level the build plate to the LCD before printing with the Elegoo Mars 3.
+Apart from removing the ELEGOO Mars 3’s protective foam and installing the build plate, users must also level the build plate to the LCD before printing.
 Just like all resin 3D printers in this category, the build plate must be manually leveled.
-For the Elegoo Mars 3, two large hex screws lock the build plate in place and must be tightened during the leveling process, which is identical to their previous printers.
-While this is adequate, we much prefer the spring-loaded build plate of the Anycubic Mono SE or the four leveling screws of the Phrozen Sonic series, as we found that the two hex screws of the Elegoo series allow a small amount of skew of the build plate.
+For the ELEGOO Mars 3, this involves using two large hex screws to secure the build plate in its position and ensuring proper tightening during the leveling process.
+This method is identical to ELEGOO’s previous printers.

-We later tested the Mars 3’s ability to print tall objects and exaggerate any issues related to the z-stepper motor or with the linear rail on the z-axis.
-Due to shipping damage, the lead screw for the Mars 3 came extremely bent, and we were very worried that this would negatively affect its z print quality.
-Surprisingly the Elegoo Mars 3 had no issues printing out the small details in the tower and showed no issues with z alignment despite the bent lead screw.
+We later tested the Mars 3’s ability to print tall objects and exaggerate any issues related to the z-stepper motor or with the linear rail along the z-axis.
+Due to shipping damage, the lead screw for the Mars 3 came extremely bent, and we were worried that this would negatively affect its z print quality.
+Surprisingly, the ELEGOO Mars 3 had no issues printing out the small details in the tower and showed no issues with z alignment despite the bent lead screw.

-We finally printed a series of detailed tiles across the Elegoo Mars 3 to test how evenly the UV light is distributed across the build plate.
-If the light distribution is uneven, then the details on edge will look different compared to the details in the middle.
-Elegoo claims its UV light system ensures that UV exposure is uniform across its entire build area.
-We found there was no difference between the tiles found on the edge and those found in the middle.
+Finally, we printed a series of detailed tiles across the ELEGOO Mars 3 to test how evenly the UV light is distributed across the build plate.
+If the light distribution is uneven, then the details on the edge will look different compared to the details in the middle.
+ELEGOO claims its UV light system ensures that UV exposure is uniform across its entire build area.
+True enough, we found no discernible difference between the tiles found on the edge and those found in the middle.

 Print Speed